UCLA-Creative-Labs/cl-rfcs/text/0007-weekly-inspo.md

 All these markdown files will accumulate into a blog site that is easily accessible to anyone outside of the dev team to read.
-The site will be searchable, filterable, and creatively designed to show off our inspo in an unique fashion.
+The site will be searchable, filterable, and creatively designed to show off our inspo in a unique fashion.

 Ultimately, the purpose of `xplr` is to constantly expose our dev team to the greater world of dev and to familarize everyone with documentation, the PR process, and